-TELPAS HOLISTICALLY RATED COMPONENTS
+TELPAS HOLISTICALLY-RATED COMPONENTS

 Evidence of the validity of TELPAS is supported by comprehensive training and administration procedures that prepare teachers to perform their duties and prepare district administrators to follow procedures in order to maintain the integrity of the test administration.
-In addition to holistic rating training opportunities, raters must perform calibration activities to demonstrate high accuracy in rating student activities across all TELPAS holistically rated domains.
-Additional supplemental support training is provided to raters who are unable to calibrate on their first two attempts in order to help them identify misunderstandings they might have about the TELPAS rating rubrics and thereby improve their rating accuracy.
+In addition to holistic rating training opportunities, raters must perform calibration activities to demonstrate high accuracy in rating student activities across all the TELPAS holistically-rated domains they will assess, whether it is only writing or all domains, depending on grade level and accommodations.
+Additional support is provided to raters who are unable to calibrate on their first two attempts in order to help them assess assigned students consistently with the PLDs.
 Refer to the Training section of this chapter for detailed information about this calibration process.

-The TELPAS holistic rating audits provide both validity and reliability evidence based on internal structure for the holistically rated components of the assessment by examining the extent to which raters follow the defined protocol for rating these TELPAS components.
+The TELPAS holistic rating audits provide both validity and reliability evidence based on internal structure for the holistically-rated components of the assessment by examining the extent to which raters follow the defined protocol for rating these TELPAS components.
 As part of the audit, reports of rater adherence to the assessment protocol are made and used to provide evidence that the internal structure of the assessment is intact and that teachers are administering the assessment and applying the scoring rubrics appropriately.
 Additional information can be found in the Audits section of this chapter.

-The TELPAS holistically rated assessments directly support the state's goal of having a valid and authentic assessment.
-These holistically rated assessments also serve an ongoing and critical role as a professional development tool that supports effective instruction, enabling teachers to better understand and meet the educational needs of ELs.
+The TELPAS holistically-rated assessments directly support the state's goal of having a valid and authentic assessment.
+These holistically-rated assessments also serve an ongoing and critical role as a professional development tool that supports effective instruction, enabling teachers to better understand and meet the educational needs of ELs.